pwoofy/pwoofy.github.io/_posts/2025-09-12-secretuniverse.md

 <li>Official Solution: "Solve the pink ball velocity puzzle."</li>
 <li>Unlocks: Answer Machine</li>
 </ul>
 <p>If you click on the Fuchsia ball from the BRB secret, you are prompted to save a model.
 In this model, you can find that the ball is a union.
-If you negate the union, you will find another ball placed far away with a few weird values that you won't find normally.
+If you separate the union, you will find another ball placed far away with a few weird values that you won't find normally.
 This is in AssemblyLinearVelocity, where you find the following values: 42.21, 38.624, 380.426.
 Additionally, if you have tried messing around with the Fuchsia model itself ingame, you can find out that the baseplate that is under the Ball is clickable.
 We can interpret this as a grid of 25x25, and the values, separated by a dot or a space, are the coordinates in where we must click.
 The glowing sign is where our anchor should be.</p>
 <p>From there, we obtain the following values: Row 2, Column 17<br>Row 1, Column 21<br>Row 2, Column 13<br>Row 25, Column 24<br>Row 16, Column 5<br>Row 18, Column 1.</p>
 <p>Now, we can map this to the Fuchsia grid as follows:</p>
 ![Fuchsia Grid](/images/secretuniverse/Fuchsia.png)